Back to Basics: Why Sleep is the Clean-Up Crew for Your Brain

 - Immune System: During sleep our immune system regenerates, allowing our bodies and brains to heal.
 Strong immunity helps us fight viral exposure, and if sick, reduces severity and accelerates recovery.

-- Mental Health: Sleep improves our ability to reframe, or gain perspective (e.g. pause, reflect and label!) and can thereby reduce anxiety and depression.
+- Mental Health: Sleep improves our ability to reframe and gain perspective (e.g. pause, reflect and label, thereby reducing vulnerability to anxiety and depression.
 In our everyday lives, and particularly when under duress, our brains can trick us into catastrophic thinking and spiraling rumination.
 In the COVID-19 crisis, stress and anxiety are running high, so it’s more important than ever to control the things that we can.
 Remember: Name it to Tame it!

 - Cognitive Efficiency: While we sleep, the hippocampus, a key brain center for learning and memory, operates like a file transfer mechanism – integrating, organizing and consolidating information from the day.
 It is also the first area of brain function to show strain after a rough night.
 Sleep also synchronizes our “connectome,” the neural wiring that integrates our left and right hemispheres with our higher and lower brain centers, fostering cognitive malleability, reflection, creativity and deep learning.